rtmigo/schedulers_dart/README.md

 # schedulers

-A library for running asynchronous functions on time.
-This can be used for load balancing, rate limiting, lazy execution.
+Dart library for running asynchronous functions on time.
+Useful for load balancing, rate limiting, lazy execution.

 *In the examples below, all the `run(callback)` calls are performed right